Quick Start

 React is a JavaScript library for building user interfaces.

 React stands at the intersection of design and programming.
-It lets you take a complex user interface, and break it down into nestable and reusable pieces called “components” that fit well together.
+It lets you take a complex user interface, and break it down into nestable and reusable pieces called that fit well together.
 If you have a programming background, this might remind you of making a program out of functions.
 If you’re a designer, this might remind you of composing a design out of layers.
 If you’re new to both disciplines, that’s okay!
 Many people get into them with React.
 Using React might also remind you of building a castle out of toy bricks.
 Sometimes, it’s even fun.

 React does not prescribe how you build your entire application.
 It helps you define and compose components, but stays out of your way in other questions.
-This means that you will either pick one of the ecosystem solutions for problems like routing, styling, and data fetching, or use a framework that provides great defaults.
+This means that you will either pick one of the ecosystem solutions for problems like routing, styling, and data fetching, or that provides great defaults.

 With React, you will describe your visual logic in JavaScript.
 This takes some practice.
 If you’re learning JavaScript and React at the same time, you’re not alone—but at times, it will be a little bit more challenging!
 On the upside, much of learning React is really learning JavaScript, which means you will take your learnings far beyond React.